MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 ## Subscription controls for administrators

-Power BI administrators have levels of control over subscriptions.
+Power BI administrators have levers of control over subscriptions.
 The following links point to the relevant sections of the admin portal:

-- [Enable email subscriptions](../admin/service-admin-portal.md) for all members of the organization.
+- [Enable email subscriptions](../admin/service-admin-portal.md#export-and-sharing-settings) for all members of the organization.

 - Enable specific users to send email subscriptions to external users.
-See [Invite external users to your organization](../admin/service-admin-portal.md).
+See [Invite external users to your organization](../admin/service-admin-portal.md#export-and-sharing-settings).

 ### View subscription audit and activity logs